Blanding's turtle (Photo by Ryan M. Bolton)

 Monarch (Photo by NCC)

-The south shore of the IBA encompasses about 30 kilometres of shoreline, the only lengthy, undeveloped strip of shoreline remaining in Prince Edward County — indeed, one of the few shorelines of Lake Ontario that has remained undeveloped.
+The south shore of the IBA encompasses about 30 kilometres of shoreline.
+It is the only lengthy, undeveloped strip of shoreline remaining in Prince Edward County — indeed, one of the few shorelines of Lake Ontario that has remained undeveloped.

 The popularity of Prince Edward County has grown in recent years, and opportunities to acquire undeveloped lands in a network such as this are becoming increasingly rare.
 NCC, HPELT and our other partners have a rare chance to protect this important mosaic of habitats before it’s too late.
 But we need to act fast.

 The Ostrander Point conservation project is just east of the HPELT Miller Family Nature Reserve, owned and stewarded by HPELT, and protected with financial assistance from NCC.
 NCC and HPELT are committed to working together to protect and care for lands on the south shore as part of the Point Petre to Prince Edward Point conservation project.

 Eastern Lake Ontario coast — a priority for conservation

 NCC is actively working to help conserve priority lands in and around the Lake Ontario coast, stretching from Brighton and Presqu’ile Provincial Park to just west of